MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ### Reassociate servers in a perimeter network
 After you restore a VMM server, servers on a perimeter network might initially appear as **Not Responding**.
 In that case, perform the following steps:

-1. Sign in to each server on the perimeter network, and then locate the VMM account.
-The VMM account is a local administrator account with a 10-character user name of **scvmm** plus 5 random characters.
+1. Sign into each server on the perimeter network, and then locate the VMM account.
+The VMM account is a local administrator account with a 10-character username of **scvmm** plus 5 random characters.

 2. Change the password of the VMM account on each server.